ilchovski98/ERC20-bridge-smart-contract/README.md

 # Hardhat Bridge Project

 ## About the project
 The implementation of the bridge allows for the deployment and interaction on 3+ chains.

 After the deposit of an ERC20 token, the user can claim a wrapped version of the token on any of the other chains.
-The bridge uses a lock/mint/burn/release mechanism where the original ERC20 is transfered to the bridge and on another chain an ERC20 token is deployed/minted to the user address.
+The bridge uses a lock/mint/burn/release mechanism where the original is transfered to the bridge and on another chain a wrapped version of the token is deployed/minted to the user address.
 If the wrapped ERC20 is transfered to a 3rd chain, the tokens will be burned and new will be minted on the destination chain.

-The ERC20 tokens will not be wrapped more than once and on returning the wrapped tokens on the source chain, the original ones will be released.
+The tokens will not be wrapped more than once and by returning the wrapped tokens on the source chain, the original ones can be released.

-The bridge relys on a centralised entity (the deployer of the bridge contracts) to listen for the emited events and to provide the user with the needed signatures in order to execute the claim function (to mint new tokens or to release existing ones).
+The bridge relies on a centralised entity (the deployer of the bridge contracts) to listen for the emited events and to provide the user with the needed signatures in order to execute the claim function (to mint new tokens or to release existing ones).
 The gas for the transactions is paid by the user that interacts with the bridge.
 This includes the deployment of the wrapped token contracts if they are not already deployed.

 The bridge supports standard ERC20 tokens through it's deposit() function.
 Before calling the deposit function the user must approve the bridge to transfer the tokens they want to deposit.
 This happens in two seperate transactions.
 ERC20 tokens that implement permits (EIP 2612) are also supported by calling the depositWithPermit() function, where the approval and the transfer are done in one transaction.